jidongxiao/networksecurity/labs/mitm/README.md

 ### A Provided Web Server

 A web server is provided for this lab, and one specific web page will used for this lab, which is hosted on [http://ns.cs.rpi.edu/test.html](http://ns.cs.rpi.edu/test.html).
+This site is on RPI's network and you can only access it if you are on RPI's network; if you are off campus, use VPN to connect to RPI's network first.

 You do not need to set up your own web server.